-Meetings include CSC meetings, workshops, and Technical Advisory Group (TAG) meetings.
+\Meetings include CSC, Charter Working Group, workshop, question and answer session, and Technical Advisory Group (TAG) meetings.

 About this Community

 The community extends from the City of Indio south to the Riverside County boundary along the Salton Sea.
 It includes the City of Indio, the City of Coachella, a small portion of the City of La Quinta (southern part of the city), and the unincorporated areas of Thermal, Mecca, Oasis and North Shore (Figures 1-3 and 1-4).